-The Dr. Andrew T. Kemp Scholarship is a $5,000 tuition scholarship awarded to a student graduating from Rockledge High School and attending a college or university the following Fall.
+The Dr. Andrew T. Kemp Scholarship is a $5,000 tuition scholarship awarded to a student graduating from high school in 2020 and who will be attending a college or university starting in Fall of 2020.

 "Think about yourself 10 years in the future.
 What do you think the world might look like?
 How will you contribute to that world?"